frederic-perez/AmE-dictionary/data/idioms.md

 __go Greek__
 __go halfsies__ _slang_ To share something, especially the cost of something, in equal proportion between two people. _You wanna go halfsies on the bill?_ _I don’t feel like cooking tonight, let’s go halfsies on a pizza instead._
 __go hand in hand__ :three::hammer:
-__go haywire__ :two: __1__ To start malfunctioning or having problems. _Well, the coffee pot has gone haywire yet again.
+__go haywire__ :three: __1__ To start malfunctioning or having problems. _Well, the coffee pot has gone haywire yet again.
 Maybe it’s time to get a new one._ __2__ :dart: To become irrational or crazy. _I’ll end up going haywire if I have to work in this cubicle for one more day!_
 __go head to head__
 __go into a nosedive__
 __go into overdrive__ To start working very hard or quickly.